developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 * Start Device Tracker service to begin tracking.
 If using the [Device Check-out](../use/#devicecheckout) feature, before proceeding follow [Extract Client App Certificate](./#extractclientappcertificate), a prerequisite to automatically allow the overlay permission.

-Instructions to create a StageNow install & setup profile (must fulfill the StageNow Prerequisites):
+Instructions to create a StageNow install profile (must fulfill the prerequisites to create StageNow profiles):

 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a host computer.
 2. In the StageNow home screen, click **Create New Profile** from the left menu.